eXascaleInfolab/clubmark/README.md

 ## Related Projects
+* [PyExPool](https://github.com/eXascaleInfolab/PyExPool)  - multiprocess execution pool and load balancer, which provides [external] applications scheduling for the in-RAM execution on NUMA architecture with capabilities of the affinity control, CPU cache vs parallelization maximization, memory consumption and execution time constrains specification for the whole execution pool and per each executor process (called worker, executes a job).
-* DAOC - (former [HiReCS](https://github.com/eXascaleInfolab/hirecs) High Resolution Hierarchical Clustering with Stable State, which was totally redesigned)
+* DAOC - (former [HiReCS](https://github.com/eXascaleInfolab/hirecs) High Resolution Hierarchical Clustering with Stable State, which was totally redesigned).
 * [eXascale Infolab](https://github.com/eXascaleInfolab) GitHub repository and [our website](http://exascale.info/) where you can find another projects and research papers related to Big Data processing!
 Please, [star this project](https://github.com/eXascaleInfolab/PyCABeM) if you use it.